silx-kit/h5web/CONTRIBUTING.md

    number as needed).

 The CI will then build and deploy the packages with `pnpm publish --tag next`.
-Once the _Release_ workflow has completed, check that the beta packages have been published with the correct tag by running `npm dist-tag ls @h5web/lib`.
+Once the _Publish packages_ workflow has run successfully, check that the beta packages are published with the correct tag by running `npm dist-tag ls @h5web/lib`.
 This command should print something like:

 ```
 latest: <a.b.c>